gusaln/expense-tracker/docs/design.md

 ### Balance

 Also, accounts have a `balance` that shows how much money the account has and `total balance` which is the sum of the balances of all the accounts.
-This quantities will be positive most of the time, but there is no restriction in place to prevent users from susbtracting more money than they have stored.
+This quantities will be positive most of the time, but there is no restriction in place to prevent users from subtracting more money than they have stored.
 This can be used to show a debt towards something for example.

 ### Transactions

-_What happended to my money?_ is the main question this type of app should help the user answer.
+_What happened to my money?_ is the main question this type of app should help the user answer.
 This notion at the heart of the system of the exchange of money will be define as `transaction`.
 They have data like description, amount, date and associated account.